rusi-ns/rusi-ns-web/wp-content/plugins/footnotes/readme.txt

 == Changelog ==

+= 1.6.5 =
+* Bugfix: Check if quicktags script is available before loading custom QTag button.
+This fixes a JS error which may have interfered with other functionality on custom post type edit screens.

 = 1.6.4 =

-- Bugfix: The deprecated WP_Widget elements have been replaced
+* Bugfix: The deprecated WP_Widget elements have been replaced
-- Bugfix: Fixed occasional bug where footnote ordering could be out of sequence
+* Bugfix: Fixed occasional bug where footnote ordering could be out of sequence

 = 1.6.3 =
-- Bugfix: We were provided a fix by a user named toma. footnotes now works in sub-folder installations of WordPress
+* Bug: We were provided a fix by a user named toma. footnotes now works in sub-folder installations of WordPress

 = 1.6.2 =
-- Update: Changed the Preview tab
+* Update: Changed the Preview tab
-- Bugfix: Html tags has been removed in the Reference container when the excerpt mode is enabled
+* Bugfix: Html tags has been removed in the Reference container when the excerpt mode is enabled

 = 1.6.1 =
 - Update: Translations